Programmable Filter / Source in ParaView

 You need to modify the previous Programmable Source to read this data.

-Similar to using a Source to read data from a file, you can use a Source to create a discretized version of a 3D function.
+Similar to using a Source to read data from a file, you can use a Source to create a discretized version of a 3D function in memory, without storing any data on disk.

 2. Into Script paste this code: